Chief Constable Ian Hopkins

 Assistant Chief Constable Rebekah Sutcliffe

 Rebekah joined Greater Manchester Police in 1993 and spent much of the first part of her career as a detective.
 She was a Detective Chief Inspector on the Salford division, has conducted several reviews of major crime within the Force Major Crime Review Unit and as a Detective Superintendent she led the Force Major Incident Team.
 She went on in 2010 to become Divisional Commander at Stockport Division, where she established effective multi-agency working locally to address the needs of high risk families, tackle Child Sexual Exploitation and Organised Crime.
-She began her current role in 2013.

-Temporary Assistant Chief Constable Rob Potts
+Assistant Chief Constable Rob Potts

-Previously Rob worked within the Change and Transformation Branch of GMP and before that was the Divisional Commander for South Manchester Division between 2009 and 2014 following a period of time as Temporary Divisional Commander at Salford.
+Rob has worked within the Change and Transformation Branch of GMP and before that was the Divisional Commander for South Manchester Division between 2009 and 2014 following a period of time as Temporary Divisional Commander at Salford.
 During that time he was a member of the Manchester Community Safety Partnership Board as well as chairing the Manchester Violent Gangs Board alongside other strategic responsibilities.
 His time at South Manchester involved significant change including the merger of the South Manchester and Metropolitan Divisions and the piloting of a new policing model.

 Rob grew up in Greater Manchester and attended school in Bury before studying for an Economics Degree at University.
 He subsequently obtained a Masters Degree in Police Management and Leadership from the University of Manchester.
 He joined Greater Manchester Police in December 1992 and, in addition to South Manchester, has carried out a range of postings over the last 20 years across Greater Manchester at Salford, Stockport, Oldham, Tameside and Rochdale as well as within Crime Operations and Specialist Operations.